Restorative Practice Project

 Cultural change - language, norms and practices that reinforce belonging and contribution

-Practical, evidence-aligned tools that work within real classrooms and real lives
+Practical, evidence-aligned tools that work within real classrooms and real lives.

-Leadership alignment — shared frameworks that bring consistency and coherence
+Leadership alignment - shared frameworks that bring consistency and coherence.

-The RPP builds on the Kindness On Purpose way, extending its core concepts into structured resources and a professional learning system that helps schools meet both local need and broader policy direction with integrity, compassion, and skill.
+The RPP builds on the Kindness On Purpose framework, extending its core concepts into structured resources and a professional learning system that helps schools meet both local need and broader policy direction with integrity, compassion, and skill.

 The following resources extend the Kindness On Purpose Way into practical, trauma-informed restorative tools designed for everyday school contexts.